rightaditya/battery-dim/README.md

 done with systemd services.

 ## Necessary programs
-acpid is required for listening for the AC adapter events (`acpid` package in Ubuntu, but it should be installed by default). acpid should also come with `acpi_listen`, which will be used for determining the AC adapter plug and unplug events for configuration.
+`acpi` (`acpi` package in Ubuntu) is required for the AC adapter state to be queried on boot/resume, and acpid is required for listening for the AC adapter events (`acpid` package in Ubuntu, but it should be installed by default).
+`acpi_listen` (included in the `acpid` package in Ubuntu) is used for determining the AC adapter plug and unplug events for configuration.

 ## Installation
 1. Set the various variables in `config.sh` as desired: